Framing Calculator

 💰 Lumber Price Volatility Warning

 Lumber prices are the most volatile input in any framing estimate.
 They swung 300%+ between 2020 and 2022 and continue to fluctuate based on mill capacity, tariffs, and housing demand.
 The prices in this calculator reflect 2026 national averages but can be out of date within months.
-Always confirm current pricing at your local lumber yard before finalizing any framing budget — the material cost difference between a good month and a bad month can be 20–30% on a large project.
+Always confirm current pricing at your local lumber yard before finalizing any framing budget.

 What the Calculator Doesn’t Count